Religious Education Curriculum

 We aim to develop the children in…

 Religious Education is at the centre of everything we do as a Catholic school and permeates through every aspect of the curriculum and school life.
 We ensure that a minimum of 10% of Curriculum time is allocated for RE teaching across all key stages.
-The requirements of the RE curriculum are met through the scheme ‘The Way the Truth and The Life’ which in turn meets the requirements of the Religious Education Curriculum Directory set out by the Bishop’s Conference of England Wales.
+The requirements of the RE curriculum are met through the scheme ‘The Vine and The Branches’ which in turn meets the requirements of the Religious Education Curriculum Directory set out by the Bishop’s Conference of England Wales.

 Through the high standard and exceptional teaching of RE, pupils are inspired to become critical thinkers and to reflect deeply upon their own faith journey.
 They are challenged through the topics taught, to think about how they put the teachings of the church and Jesus into practise in their own daily lives.
 The children are encouraged to continually think about their own spirituality and teachers plan opportunities for children to explore this through discussion, lesson, prayer and Prayer and Liturgy, which we call, Our Time With God.
 A high priority is given to the formation of pupils in their understanding of, involvement in and service to building the Kingdom of God and taking care of our common home.